9 Tips for Working As A Nurse While Pregnant

 There are a lot of products on the market and it can be overwhelming for a mom who is preparing to go back to work from maternity leave.
 So, make it easier on yourself and have a plan in place before you go back to work (read more about how I pump at work as a registered nurse who works 12-hour shifts).

-After successfully pumping at work with two babies I have whittled down my list to include the things that have helped me the most.
+After successfully pumping at work with two babies, I have whittled down my list to include the things that have helped me the most.
 I hope this helps to guide you in the right direction to find what works for you too!

 It is your legal right to continue to provide breast milk for your children and pump while you are at work.
 Do not let anyone tell you differently or make you feel guilty about it.
 Only you know what is right for you and your baby.

 Let me know how it goes as a pumping mom in the workplace and please reach out to me if you have any questions.
-Breastfeeding while working as a nurse IS possible!
-Good luck Mama!
+Breastfeeding while working as a nurse is possible!
+Good luck, Mama!

 Additional Recommended Reading: